-For new people, this may draw them to want to learn more about the the ministries of the church.
-For those who are already part of the congregation, it will allow them to remind themselves what days and times certain events take place so that they can plan to attend.
+For new people, this may draw them to want to learn more about the ministries of the church.
+For those who are already part of the congregation, it will allow them to remind themselves what days and times specific events take place so that they can plan to attend.

 You may want to look at my article on computers for church media ministry.

-There are going to be some accessories that will be useful, particularly if you do have or decide on a higher quality video camera to record the video announcements with.
+There are going to be some accessories that will be useful, mainly if you do have or decide on a higher quality video camera to record the video announcements with.

 You may also want an extra SD card to make sure you have plenty of storage space for your videos.
 Should you feel like getting fancy, there are also special camera lenses available that add a genuine film look to your video.

 These are going to be fundamental for adding those finishing touches to your video and give it a finished look.
-If you're going to take the time to make an announcement video, you're going to want it to look good and portray your church in a professional and enjoyable way.
-It's highly unlikely to achieve that level of quality without editing.
+If you’re going to take the time to make an announcement video, you’re going to want it to look good and portray your church professionally and enjoyably.
+It’s highly unlikely to achieve that level of quality without editing.

 At first, it may be a good idea to keep it simple and gain mastery over the basics of the video making process before trying to add in more details to the background or edits.